dart-archive/www.dartlang.org/src/site/articles/dart-web-components/tools.markdown

 <code>packages/</code> directory.
 </div></aside>

-By default, the compiler will generate files in the same folder of your entry point.
-You can pass a `--out dir` option to change where you'd like the generated files to be written.
-All generated files start with a leading underscore and have double extensions (for example, `_app.html.dart`).
-Your application's main HTML file is named  `_app.html.html`.
+The `--out web/out/` option indicates that we want the generated files to be written under `web/out/`.
+If the option is not specified, the compiler will generate files in the same folder of your entry point by default.
+In that case, all generated files will be mangled to avoid name collisions.
+For instance, file names will start with a leading underscore and have double extensions (for example, `_app.html.dart`).
+When you specify an output dir, the compiler avoids mangling file names.

+In our example above, the application's main HTML file is `web/out/app.html`.
 Navigate Dartium to that file and see it run.
+If you don't specify an output directory, the main file will be `web/_app.html.html`.

 You can use `dart2js` to generate JavaScript code that will run in other browsers.
-The entry point Dart file to compile is the file `_app.html_boostrap.dart`.
+The entry point Dart script you need to compile is `app.html_boostrap.dart`.

+    > cd web/out/
-    > dart2js _app.html_bootstrap.dart -o_app.html_bootstrap.dart.js
+    > dart2js app.html_bootstrap.dart -oapp.html_bootstrap.dart.js

-If you name the output `_app.html_boostrap.dart.js` then the same `_app.html.html` will work in all [modern browsers][mb].
+Note that we made the output file name exactly the input file name followed by an extra `.js` extension.
+This makes it possible to reuse the same HTML file under `web/out/app.html` on any [modern browsers][mb].

-Recent versions of Chrome have experimental support for [shadow DOM][sd], and our generated code will use it if it is available.
-This feature is not enabled by default, but you can turn it on by passing the special flag `--enable-experimental-webkit-features` to Chrome or Dartium.
-During development, you might find it useful to pass two additional flags: `--allow-file-access-from-files` and `--enable-devtools-experiments`.
+Recent versions of Chrome have experimental support for [shadow DOM][sd], and our generated code can use it if it is available.
+This feature is not enabled by default.
+To turn it on, you need to:

+  * Import `package:web_components/web_components.dart` and
+    set `useShadowDom = true` in your app's main script.
+  * Provide the special flag `--enable-experimental-webkit-features` to Chrome or Dartium.

+When developing with the Shadow DOM, you'll find these two additional flags very
+useful: `--allow-file-access-from-files` and `--enable-devtools-experiments`.
 The first lets your files make HttpRequests for resources from your file system.
 The second will display `#shadowroot` in the web inspector for elements that have a ShadowRoot.

 ## Editor background compilation